-Although most expats expect to see women wearing long loose gowns over their clothing and headscarves in certain Middle Eastern countries, they are often taken by surprise when they realise that extent to which men might also adhere to a clothing standard.
+Although most expats expect to see women wearing long loose gowns over their clothing and headscarves in certain Middle Eastern countries, they are often taken by surprise when they realise the extent to which men might also adhere to a clothing standard.

 Andrew Long, an expat moving to Saudi Arabia, expressed his surprise that Saudis wear the same outfit daily when in the workplace.
-This includes a long white ‘thobes’ (ankle length white shirts) and a traditional headdress known as a ‘gutra’ which is made up of a squared cloth folded into a triangular shape and held in place using a thin black cord, known as the ‘igal’.
+This includes a long white ‘thobes’ (ankle-length white shirts) and a traditional headdress known as a ‘gutra’ which is made up of a squared cloth folded into a triangular shape and held in place using a thin black cord, known as the ‘igal’.

 Not only was Andrew surprised by the deeply entrenched nature of the Saudi male dressing culture, but he was equally surprised that the men never seemed to remove their gutra in public.